9 favourite wine restaurants in Montreal 2023

 Address: 900 Place Jean-Paul-Riopelle, Montréal

-This is one of the best – well, let’s say THE best – restaurant in Montreal, and a reference for Quebec gastronomy.
+This is one of the best restaurants in Montreal, and a reference for Quebec gastronomy.
 Its chef was among the first to use mainly local products, and the cuisine is a mix of excellence and creativity.
 Waiters are courteous and mindful, as expected in such an elegant place.
 You will find quality at all levels, and of course, that comes with a price.
 Toqué! is a high-class gastronomic restaurant to visit on special occasions.